 The Fulrath Awards promote technical and personal friendships between professional Japanese and U.S. ceramic engineers and scientists and encourage a greater understanding among the diverse cultures surrounding the Pacific Rim.
 The awards recognize individuals for their excellence in research and development of ceramic sciences and materials.
 Each of the awardees receives a certificate at the ACerS Annual Meeting banquet, which epitomizes the “Bridge Across the Pacific” theme that the award has come to symbolize since its inception in 1978.

-Nomination process: there is no specific form to complete.
-A letter of nomination and a copy of the nominee’s resume are sufficient.
+Nomination process: Completion of the nomination form that includes a letter of nomination and a copy of the nominee’s resume.
 Nominees must be 45 or younger at the time of award presentation (October).
 Nominations remain active for 5 years or until the nominee reaches 45 years.

-The American academic awardee will attend the annual meeting of the Ceramic Society of Japan the following year and present a paper at that meeting.
-While in Japan, the American awardee is also expected to visit universities and industrial laboratories and present seminars as arranged by members of the Japanese Fulrath Memorial Association Committee.
+The U.S. academic awardee will attend the annual meeting of the Ceramic Society of Japan the following year and present a paper at that meeting.
+While in Japan, the U.S. awardee is also expected to visit universities and industrial laboratories and present seminars as arranged by members of the Japanese Fulrath Memorial Association Committee.

 Questions may be directed to Erica Zimmerman at firstname.lastname@example.org.